goncalo-oliveira/channels-parcel/README.md

 It is possible to write to the output channel and then wait for a specific response on the input channel.
 This is useful if we know that the server will reply with a Parcel Message with a specific identifier.

-To make this work, we first need to register the `IMessageObserver` singleton; this will allow us to retrieve the instance through dependency injection.
+To make this work, we first need to register the `IMessageObserver` service; this will allow us to retrieve the instance through dependency injection.

 ```csharp
 IChannelBuilder builder = ...;